splunk/public-o11y-docs/gdi/opentelemetry/collector-builtin-dashboard.rst

 .. meta::
       :description: Use the built-in Collector dashboard in Splunk Observability Cloud for a better understanding of how your Collector instances are doing.

-Splunk Observability Cloud provides built-in dashboards that give you immediate visibility into the technologies and services being used in your environment, including your deployed OTel Collector instances.
+Splunk Observability Cloud provides built-in dashboards with charts that give you immediate visibility into the technologies and services being used in your environment, including your deployed OTel Collector instances.

 Learn more about the available built-in dashboards at and how to use them at :ref:`built-in-dashboards`.
+To know how to work with charts, and understand the types of charts available, see :ref:`data-visualization-charts`.

 Access the built-in Collector dashboard
 ==============================================================